vten138/2025-SESA-WDCC-Hackathon/README.md

 # 🚗 Kiwi Roadtrip Games - Debug Divas

 A collection of interactive road trip-themed mini-games designed for entertainment during travel.
-Created by the Debug Divas team for the 2025 SESA x WDCC Hackathon.
+Created by the Debug Divas team for the 2025 Hackathon.

 ## 🎮 Overview